RIC Admission Requirements

 Chances of getting into Rhode Island College

 |Admission Standards||Extremely Easy|

 How hard is it to get into RIC and can I get accepted?
-The school has a 74% acceptance rate.
+The school has a 74% acceptance rate ranking it #7 in Rhode Island for lowest rate of acceptance.
 Last year, 3,566 out of 4,846 applicants were admitted making RIC a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 74 percent.
+Rhode Island College typically accepts and attracts "B" average high school students.
 Only 29% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 RIC SAT Scores